 after a couple weeks of yacking it back and forth,

-Captain Johnson calls and says we got a boat !, the Tout Va Bien, a wood boat in our size range, built in the 50s, and price range, she's free for our purpose !
+Captain Johnson calls and says we got a boat !, the Tout Va Bien,

 she's twenty and a half feet long, was built in England.